 Don’t give up.
 The rewards are around the corner, but every blogger and blogging income is unique and hard-won.
 Many times, the greatest rewards aren’t the monetary ones at all.

-The common thread I have with the fabulous bloggers I mentioned is the supportive Facebook group hosted by Michelle Schroeder-Gardner who’s the creator of Making Sense of Affiliate Marketing.
+The common thread I have with the fabulous bloggers in this post is the supportive Facebook group hosted by Michelle Schroeder-Gardner who’s the creator of Making Sense of Affiliate Marketing.
 This great community is one of the best FREE perks of the course — besides the fact that Michelle is very interactive in our group.
-Come and join us!

 Happy blogging to all, and stay the course.
 It’s worth it when you work it.